souvik0407999/boardInfinity/README.md

 * Installed one package called axios using the command "npm install axios" where axios is used to fetch data from the api to the webapge using HTTP GET REQUEST.
 * Created another file called Form.js where Form.js contains the modified version of Button.js.
 Here I've implemented a text box where one can write their username and when that      person hits enter then his/her profile information will get populated on the web-page.

-  Finally added some styling to make the UI look user-friendly....
+  Finally added some styling to make the UI look attractive and user-friendly....